 The current situation in India

 As India battles the second wave of the COVID-19 pandemic, people are dying unable to get a hospital bed.
-For many in need of oxygen therapy, it is impossible to get treatment at home because of shortages, lack of information, and access.
+It is impossible for many in need of oxygen therapy to get treatment at home because of shortages, lack of information, and access.

 Several organizations are focused on helping by purchasing oxygen concentrators and cylinders, but few are working on the last mile problem.
 Without well-functioning databases or helplines, desperate family members are turning to social media and unreliable or outdated sources.